algorandfoundation/specs/dev/ledger.md

 # Light Block Header

-A light block header is a structure contains subset of fields for Algorand's  _block header_ Light block header contains the following components:
+A light block header is a structure contains a subset of fields from Algorand's  _block header_.
+Light block header contains the following components:

 - The block's _seed_, under msgpack key `s`.